Electricity Challenge – A Solar Lantern Building Project

 Inside Education wants to help you bring energy and climate education to your school.
 Our experienced team of educators are ready to energize your students with hands-on exploration of key energy topics hosted right in your school.

-- We can accommodate up to 60 students at a time and multiple groups can work through the stations throughout the day.
+- Multiple groups can work through the stations throughout the day.

 - We are flexible on the format and will work within your space and bell schedule.